rbozal1/Employee-Directory/README.md

 # Unit 19 React Homework: Employee Directory

 ## Overview
 I created a employee directory with React.
-I created component state, and respond to user events.
+I used component state, and respond to user events.

 ## User Story